STUDENT

 Creating a Positive First Impression

-September 17, 2020 | Hamilton | Ontario
+September 17, 2020 ·

-Contributed by Chris Gaspic, Marketing and Communications Strategist
+Contributed by: Chris Gaspic, Marketing and Communications Strategist

 The final week of August is exciting for McMaster.
 Thousands of students from across Ontario, Canada, and the world connect with each other and the university during Welcome Week.